Efficient optimization of a regional water elevation model with an automatically generated adjoint: Open Research

 \acknowledgments

 The authors wish to acknowledge CSC – IT Center for Science, Finland, for computational resources.
 The work has received support from the Project HPC-EUROPA3 (INFRAIA-2016-1-730897), with the support of the EC Research Innovation Action under the H2020 Programme; in particular, J. G. Wallwork gratefully acknowledges the support of the Finnish Meteorological Institute and the computer resources and technical support provided by CSC.
 J. G. Wallwork was funded under the embedded CSE programme of the ARCHER2 UK National Supercomputing Service (\url{http://www.archer2.ac.uk}).
 S. C. Kramer acknowledges support from EPSRC under grant EP/R029423/1.
 We are grateful to Prof. Matthew Piggott (Imperial College London) for his insightful comments and suggestions.
+We thank the four anonymous reviewers for their comments that helped improve the manuscript.